The Bible and The Quran both inform us that we are made of dust:

 2:117 informs us that Allah is بَدِيعُ السَّمَاوَاتِ وَالْأَرْضِ

 If we look at the usage of these words across the Quran, we find that 'badee' and 'fatara' are used exclusively as the acts of Allah, while 'khalaqa' is used for Allah and other beings.
-I think 'badee' refers to creation of something from nothing (primordial matter), and 'fatara' refer to separating and detailing the original design of all creation (software).
+I think 'badee' refers to creation of something new from nothing (primordial matter), and 'fatara' refer to separating and detailing the proto-material and the underlying architecture of all creation.

 So, I infer that the acts of creation, and the preparation and revelation of the scriptures are all done under the instruction, guidance, supervision and control of Allah.
 Creation belongs to Allah and the scriptures are from Allah for our guidance.
 Al-Quran 2:252 states: